Pitithat-pu/cfdnakit/README.md

-# cfdnakit : an R package for analysing fragmentation of cfDNA and copy-number alteration calling
+# cfdnakit : an R package for fragmentation analysis of cfDNA and copy-number alteration calling

 ## Introduction